Skip to contents

 output.terminalAdvanced

 logical (with default): enhanced terminal output.
-Requires output.terminal = TRUE.
-If output.terminal = FALSE no advanced output is possible.
+Only valid if verbose = TRUE.

 plot